tom-nash/tom-nash/README.md

 - Outdoors enthusiast (Camping | Hiking | Rock Climbing | Scuba | 4x4 | Motorcycling | Light Aircraft | Drones)
 - Music obsessed (Vocals | Guitars | Piano | Harmonica | Whistling)

-- Building and using AI-powered developer tools as aggressively I can.<br>
+- Building and using AI-powered developer tools as aggressively I can.
-- Definitely riding the wave of enhanced developer capabilities.<br>
+- Definitely riding the wave of enhanced developer capabilities.
 - I feel completely unburdened by the writers-block / starting friction.
-The speedbumps just don't exist anymore.<br>
+The speedbumps just don't exist anymore.
-- Somewhat in vibe-coding mode (but I put the work in as an engineer).
-I have been doing rapid prototyping as part of my career since 2019, and now I can finish a commercial prototype in days.
+- I have been doing rapid prototyping as part of my career since 2019, and now I can finish a commercial prototype in days.